 Considering there is a free unclaimed license on this host, I will choose the first option.

 Once you have selected the Free license click Next, and then on the summary page, Done.
 That's it!
-Your vDSM instance is running, and just like with a real NAS, you can now use find.synology.com URL or Synology Assistant app (download it from the Download Center site) to located your vDSM instance.
+Your vDSM instance is running, and just like with a real NAS, you can now use find.synology.com URL or Synology Assistant app (download it from the Download Center site) to locate your vDSM instance.

 Setting it up is identical to any other DSM, and if you have any questions about that, use the Syno 101 section to look up how to configure your DSM instance (virtual or bare-metal one).